 The First step is to Soak the Dry Fruits:

 When to Soak Fruits for Christmas Fruit Cake?

 There are 4 possible broad timelines you can follow to soak fruits for Christmas fruit cake.
 Of course there are many variations to this, and you can find your own comfort timeline as you get into the regular practice of making the Christmas cake each year.

 a.
 Some people, start right in February or March, and bake the cake in the last week of November, or 5-6 weeks before Christmas, keeping it moist by drip feeding the cake with alcohol every week till Christmas.

 b.
 The most popular method is to soak the fruits 3 months ahead of December, that is, in early September.
 The cake is then baked in the last week of November, and kept moist by adding a little alcohol every week till Christmas.

 c.
 In the third of the popular time lines, the fruits are soaked about 5-6 weeks before Christmas, ie in the last fortnight of November, and baked a week before Christmas.
 This cake needs alcohol to be added just once, mid week before Christmas Day.

 d.
 The short cut method if you need to make the cake without too much time for the soaking?
-Soak the fruits a month before Christmas – in the last week of November, but this time the soaking is just overnight.
+Soak fruits for Christmas fruit cake about a month before Christmas - in the last week of November, but this time the soaking is just overnight.
 The next day, bake the cake, and touch up with alcohol once a week.
 Some people prefer this method, as the fruits are soaked but not overwhelmingly so.